 - Note (unrelated to Intel drivers): The 5.8.0 Linux kernel introduced a bug that broke the interrupt affinity setting mechanism. - Workaround Use an earlier or later version of the kernel to avoid this error. - The lavf driver must use Trusted mode with ADQ: Trusted mode must be enabled for ADQ inside a VF.
 If TC filters are created on a VF interface with trusted mode off, the filters are added to the software table but are not offloaded to the hardware. - VF supports Max Transmit Rate only: the iavf driver only supports setting maximum transmit rate (max\rate) for Tx traffic.
-Minimum transmit rate (min\rate) setting is not supported with a VF. - A core-level reset of an ADQ-configured VF port (rare events usually triggered by other failures in the NIC/iavf driver) results in loss of ADQ configuration.
+Minimum transmit rate (min\rate) setting is not supported with a VF. - VF Max Transmit Rate:TC qdisc add command on a VF interface does not verify that max\rate value(s) for the TCs are specified in increments of 500 Kbps.
+TC max\rate is expected to be a multiple of (or equal to) 500 Kbps. - A core-level reset of an ADQ-configured VF port (rare events usually triggered by other failures in the NIC/iavf driver) results in loss of ADQ configuration.
 To recover, reapply ADQ configuration to the VF interface. - VF errors occur when deleting TCs or unloading iavf driver in a VF: ice and iavf driver error messages might get triggered in a VF when TCs are configured, and TCs are either manually deleted or the iavf driver is unloaded.
 Reloading the ice driver recovers the driver states. - Commands such as to qdisc add and ethtool -L cause the driver to close the associated RDMA interface and reopen it.
 This disrupts RDMA traffic for 3-5 seconds until the RDMA interface is available again for traffic. - When the number of queues is increased using ethtool -L, the new queues will have the same interrupt moderation settings as queue 0 (i.e., Tx queue 0 for new Tx queues and Rx queue 0 for new Rx queues).
-This can be changed using the ethtool per-queue coalesce commands - To fully release hardware resources and have all supported filter type combinations available, the ice driver must be unloaded and re-loaded. - VXLAN stateless offloads (checksum, TSO) and TC filters directing traffic to a VXLAN interface are not supported with Linux v5.9 or later. - When ADQ is enabled on VFs, TC filters on the VF TCO (default TC) are not supported and will not pass traffic.
-It is not expected to add TC filters to TCO since it is reserved for non-filtered default traffic.
+This can be changed using the ethtool per-queue coalesce commands - To fully release hardware resources and have all supported filter type combinations available, the ice driver must be unloaded and re-loaded. - When ADQ is enabled on VFs, TC filters on the VF TCO (default TC) are not supported and will not pass traffic.
+It is not expected to add TC filters to TCO since it is reserved for non-filtered default traffic. - If a reset occurs on a PF interface containing TC filter(s), traffic does not resume to the TC filter(s) after the PF interface is restored. - TC filters can unexpectedly match packets that use IP protocols other than what is specified as the ip\proto argument in the tc filter add command.
+For example, UDP packets may be matched on a TCP TC filter created with ip\proto tcp without any L4 port matches.

-3.1.9 Manageability
+3.1.10 Manageability